Fall 2022

 - Extend the results of a paper.
 This could be done in various ways such as:

-- Broaden applicability, improve performance, or incorporate recent technological advances or new laws and regulations
+- Broaden applicability, improve performance, or incorporate recent research and technological advances

 - Build a proof-of-concept system prototype for a method described in a theoretical paper